hyperledger-labs/minifabric/docs/RunningOnArm.md

 For a quick start with Fabric version 2.2, please refer to the following samples:
 - minifabric compatible ARM64 images LINK
 - fabric samples to build own images LINK
-- fork of minifabric with the proposed static references LINK
+- fork of minifabric with the proposed static references, see branch "static-arm-references" LINK

 ## Considerations for ARMHF